 What is the course about?

 Do you dream of a career in engineering?
 Would you prefer to work in a hands-on practical role?
-Our Performing Engineering Operations – Mechanical Engineering course will provide you with the practical skills and supporting knowledge required to help you thrive in a career in this exciting industry.
-You will gain a huge variety of transferable skills, preparing you for a sector that is ever-growing and in need of young skilled workers.
+This highly practical one-year course is a perfect introduction for those who strive for a career in the rewarding engineering industry.
+Specialising in Performing Engineering Operations, this mechanical engineering course will provide you with the practical skills and supporting knowledge required to thrive in an engineering career.

 Why should I choose the course?